 The Lake Isabell hike brings you to a stunning alpine cirque that has all the makings of an epic trail along the way.
 Forested paths, a bit of a butt-busting uphill, waterfalls, and wildflowers await you along the way.

 In the winter, the moderate trail becomes an 11-mile challenging objective that is one of the top winter hikes in Colorado.

 Parking Area: Long Lake

 Local Tip: Lake Isabelle is technically privately owned as a reservoir.
 The lake gets drained every year in August, so check for the latest conditions.

 Niwot Ridge Trail

 Alright, this route is super-local and definitely requires a little bit of navigation since it’s not a named Brainard Lake hike.
-The rewards of catching a bird’s eye view of the area is well-worth the effort.
+The reward of catching a bird’s eye view of the area is well worth the effort.

 Local Tip: This trail will go above the trees, so only attempt it early in the morning (6:30 timeslot or earlier) in order to avoid dangerous afternoon thunderstorms.

 Mileage: 11.4 miles